-One advantage of an HMO is that they typically offer lower monthly premiums and out-of-pocket costs (deductibles, copays, and coinsurance) than other types of insurance plans.
+The main advantage of an HMO is the affordability.
 An HMO is especially affordable for people who only need basic medical care such as annual checkups and immunizations.

 In addition to lower costs, there are other advantages of an HMO:

 - HMOs in just about every part of the U.S. have large networks of doctors, including specialists.

 - HMOs often honor the networks of associated plans (such as plans run by the same insurance carrier in other states).
 Members who travel can call the plan to ask about in-network care on the road.